 - Book Party – Book lovers tend to know other people that enjoy a good read!
 Invite your friends over and spread your wealth of good reads!

 - Donate your Books – There are plenty of places where you can donate books like The Salvation Army, Goodwill, or local bookstores in your area.

 Regardless of the size of your book collection, you’ll want to group your books by similar sizes, hardcovers, and paperbacks.
 If you have a large book collection, consider organizing your books by genre or alphabetically when you pack them so it will be easier to locate your favorite reads in your new home.

 Rare, antique, and specialty books should be in a separate group.
 These books should be packed together and ride with you during the move instead of on a moving truck.

 Book Boxes vs Regular Moving Boxes

-To pack your books, you are obviously going to need some boxes, but will any old box do?
+To pack your books, you are going to need some boxes, but will any old boxes do?
 You should use high-quality cardboard boxes for packing your books.
 Reusing boxes for a move is a great idea, but books are heavy.
 An older, used box might be better suited for other items you need to pack that are lighter in weight.

 While a regular moving box will likely get your books to your destination safely, we recommend packing in book boxes.
 Book boxes are small- to medium-sized boxes that are sturdier than your average moving box.
-They are made especially for packing heavier items like CDs, photo albums, DVDs and, of course, books.
+They are made especially for packing heavier items like CDs, photo albums, DVDs, and, of course, books.

 Prepare Your Boxes for Packing